dajooo/better-survival/README.md

 - Affects all nearby saplings in a 2-block radius
 - Configurable growth chance
 - Works with all vanilla tree types

+### 🛏️ Better Beds
+Skip the night with only a percentage of players sleeping:
+- Configurable minimum percentage of players needed
+- Customizable morning time
+- Shows sleeping progress in chat
+- Works per-world

+### 🛠️ Custom Recipes
+Adds various quality-of-life crafting recipes:
+- **Slabs to Blocks**: Convert slabs back to full blocks (supports all vanilla slab types)
+- **Horse Armor**: Craft horse armor using respective materials (Gold, Iron, Diamond) + Wool
+- **Logs to Chests**: Craft 4 chests from logs (any type)
+- **Logs to Sticks**: Craft 8 sticks directly from logs
+- **Rotten Flesh to Leather**: Smelt rotten flesh into leather
+- **Magma Block to Cream**: Convert magma blocks into 4 magma cream
+- **Name Tag**: Craft name tags using string, iron, and leather

 ## Installation